 When can we expect this?

 The integration will be available for general use in April 2022, so hopefully by the time you’re reading this!
 This feature is not available in the on-premise version of Business Central.

 Thanks for reading!
 At Probitas, we have facilitated hundreds of millions of pounds worth of transactions through e-commerce systems we have implemented.
-If you’d like to contact us, please feel free to by clicking here.
-If you’d like to follow us on LinkedIn, click here and never miss a post.
+If you’d like to contact us, please feel free.
+If you’d like to follow us on LinkedIn, you’ll stay up to date with our latest posts.